XMPro/Multi-Agent/docs/Glossary.md

 ### X
 - **XMPro Multi-Agent Generative Systems (MAGS)**:
 MAGS (Multi-Agent Generative Systems) are dynamic teams of virtual workers powered by advanced artificial intelligence.
-These self-organizing teams work continuously to optimize operational outcomes and achieve specified goals.
+These self-organizing teams work independently and collaboratively to optimize operational outcomes and achieve specified goals.
 Key features of MAGS include:

+   - **Independence and Agency**: Each virtual worker functions autonomously, making decisions and taking actions independently within their defined scope.

+   - **Planning and Reflection**: They can plan ahead, reflect on past actions, and adjust strategies accordingly, enabling continuous improvement.

-   - Anticipatory and Goal-Seeking: They proactively identify and work towards operational objectives.
+   - **Anticipatory and Goal-Seeking**: They proactively identify and work towards operational objectives, always striving for optimal outcomes.

-   - Always-On: They operate 24/7, constantly monitoring and responding to changes in their environment.
+   - **Always-On Collaboration**: They operate 24/7, constantly monitoring, communicating, and responding to changes in their environment, ensuring seamless coordination.

-   - Agency: Each virtual worker has the ability to make decisions and take actions independently.
-   - Reasoning and Decision-Making: They use advanced AI to analyze situations, solve problems, and make informed choices.
+   - **Adaptive Reasoning and Decision-Making**: They use advanced AI to analyze situations, solve problems, and make informed choices, adapting their execution techniques based on inputs and environmental considerations.

+   - **Complex Workflow Execution**: They can handle and optimize intricate operational processes with minimal human intervention, streamlining complex tasks.

+   - **Rules of Engagement**: Agents and teams operate under a structured set of deontic principles, including obligations, permissions, prohibitions, conditional rules, and normative guidelines.
+These rules govern their behavior, ensure ethical operations, maintain safety standards, and facilitate effective collaboration while providing a framework for autonomous decision-making within predefined boundaries.

-MAGS combine the power of large language models with specialized AI agents to simulate complex processes, optimize operations, and adapt to changing conditions.
-This makes them valuable tools for improving efficiency and innovation across various industries and operational scenarios.
+MAGS combines the power of large language models with specialized AI agents to simulate complex processes, optimize operations, and adapt to changing conditions.
+This makes them valuable tools for improving efficiency and driving innovation across various industries and operational scenarios.

+The integration of deontic principles through the Rules of Engagement ensures that MAGS operates efficiently, ethically, and safely, particularly in critical industrial environments where reliability and accountability are paramount.